advance100/doc_webpack/amd.md

 define(['myModule'], function(myModule) {});
 ```

-Note: In webpack a named module is only locally available.
-In require.js a named module is globally available.
+Note: In Webpack a named module is only locally available.
+In Require.js a named module is globally available.

 ### Anonymous module

-Define the previous module without specifying it's id.
+Define a module without specifying its id.

 ```javascript
 define(['jquery'], function($) {